TREE-G: Decision Trees Contesting Graph Neural Networks

 \subsection{Preliminaries}

 A graph $G$ is defined by a set of vertices $V$ of size $n$ and an adjacency matrix $A$ of size $n\times n$ that can be symmetric or a-symmetric.
-In our notation, the entry $A_{ij}$ indicates an edge from vertex $j$ to vertex $i$, and vertex $j$ is a neighbor of vertex $i$ if $A_{ij}=1$.
-We assume that each vertex is associated with a vector of $l$ real-valued features, and denote the stacked matrix of feature vectors over all the vertices by $X$.
-We denote the $k$'th column of this matrix by $\f_k$; i.e., entry $i$ in $\f_k$ holds the value of the $k^{\mbox{th}}$ feature of vertex $i$.
-The $i^{\mbox{th}}$ entry of a vector $\x$ is denoted by $x_i$ or $(\x)_i$.
-To indicate multiple entries, we similarly use a subscript with the set of entries; e.g. $(\x)_{\{1,2\}}$.
+The entry $A_{ij}$ indicates an edge from vertex $j$ to vertex $i$.
+Each vertex is associated with a vector of $l$ real-valued features, and we denote the stacked matrix of feature vectors over all the vertices by $X$.
+We denote the $k$'th column of this matrix by $\f_k$; i.e., entry $i$ in $\f_k$ holds the value of the $k$\textsuperscript{th} feature of vertex $i$.
+The $i$\textsuperscript{th} entry of a vector $\x$ is denoted by $x_i$ or $(\x)_i$.
 Recall that $\left(A^d\right)_{ij}$ is the number of walks of length $d$ between vertex $j$ to vertex $i$.
 We focus on two tasks: \textit{graph labeling} and \textit{vertex labeling} (each includes both classification and regression).
-In the former, the goal is to assign a label to the entire graph while in the latter, the goal is to assign a label to individual vertices.\footnote{Tasks that require predicting properties of edges, can be represented as vertex labeling tasks using a line graph as we describe in the appendix.} In vertex labeling tasks \acronym receives a graph and one of its vertices and predicts the label of the vertex whereas in graph labeling tasks \acronym receives a graph and predicts the label of the entire graph.
-Since there are different types of graph tasks \acronym has different flavors.
-Trees are graphs as well.
-Hence to avoid confusion we refer to the decision tree nodes as \textit{root, node, split-node, leaf}, and to the graph vertices as \textit{vertex, vertices}.
+In the former, the goal is to assign a label to the entire graph while in the latter, the goal is to assign a label to individual vertices.\footnote{Predicting properties of edges, can be performed using the dual line graph as described in the Appendix.} In vertex labeling tasks, \acronym takes in a graph along with one of its vertices and predicts the label of that vertex.
+In contrast, for graph labeling tasks, \acronym is fed with a graph and predicts the label for the entire graph.
+Given the variety of graph tasks, \acronym comes in multiple variants.
+It's important to note that trees are also considered graphs.
+To prevent any confusion, we use terms like \textit{root, node, split-node, leaf} to refer to decision tree nodes, and \textit{vertex, vertices} for graph vertices.